The SIC

 If there are ever a sufficient number of ‘guests’ (spike-ors) in the queue waiting (about 6-10 libraries depending on the run type), the CGS&SB will simply run an “all spike” lane, and everybody gets extra data for free.
 Thus the program is also a program for lane-sharing, without you having to do the logistics of finding nine other people to split the lane with.
 Overall there is a for a relatively fast turn-around time (less than two weeks).

-What library QC is part of the $175 fee?
+What library QC is part of the $225 fee?

 A BioAnalyzer chip will be done to QC the sample.
 Any issues detected will be discussed with the investigator.
+A sample that fails the BioAnalyzer QC and is not run on a run is charged a QC cost of $25.

 What are the deliverables?

 On all runs, you will get your standard demultiplexed fastq file(s) back from CGS&SB.
+If requested on the submission sheet, we can share the BioAnalyzer trace in your release e-mail.

 If requested, you will also have access to a summary data of the ‘demuxing’ of the whole lane, for troubleshooting purposes, as well as meta-information about the libraries your lane was shared with.